Carbon Labeling of Food Shifts People’s Behavior—Even Among Those Actively Trying to Avoid Information

 A clever study suggests that you simply can’t unknow your food’s carbon footprint

-This article was originally published by Anthropocene magazine.
+This article is by Sarah DeWeerdt and was originally published by Anthropocene magazine.

 Carbon footprint labels cause people to choose meat products with 25% lower climate impact, according to a study of hypothetical purchasing decisions conducted in Sweden.
 The study lends support to an emerging strategy of carbon labeling in grocery stores—but suggests such labels have to be carefully designed in order to reach those who might rather not think about the environmental impact of their food.